 A PET scan can:

-- Detect tumor cells for initial cancer staging (classification).
+- Detect cancerous tumor cells to help gauge cancer spread (metastasis).

-- Evaluate how well a patient's treatment plan is working, allowing the care to be adjusted, if necessary.
+- Evaluate how well a treatment plan is working and help your healthcare provider adjust treatment, if needed.

 How is a PET scan different from a CT or MRI scan?